redhat-developer/app-services-cli/docs/commands/rhoas_kafka_create.md

 ```
       --billing-model string            Billing model to be used
+      --cluster-id string               ID of the Customer-Cloud dataplane cluster to create the Kafka instance on.
       --dry-run                         Validate all user provided arguments without creating the Kafka instance
       --marketplace string              Name of cloud marketplace where Kafka instance was purchased
       --marketplace-account-id string   Account ID for cloud marketplace